9 Popular Indian Horse Breeds

 9. Sikang

 Last on this list of Indian horse breeds is the Sikang horse.
-Sikang horses differ in height and color, but they’re known for being obedient.
+Sikang horses differ in height and color but are known for obedience.

 The Sikang horses’ history is quite fascinating, although they are not yet recognized as a formal breed.